bajamircea/bajamircea.github.io/_posts/2017-02-22-noncopyable-adl.markdown

 and the unintended argument dependend lookup (ADL) protection trick.

+**Note:** A better alternative is to [delete the copy constructor and assignment][cpp-copy], but this article is still useful to understand the mechanics of inheritance and unintended ADL.

 # Usage

 I sometimes use `boost::noncopyable` to express/ensure that a class